Billy Bishop Toronto City Airport: Cancelled expansion plans

 In April 2014, Toronto City Council voted to defer approval of the plan, voting 44–0 to defer and wait for the Port Authority to produce plans for the airport.
 The Council refused to support spending any City money on the proposal.
 Council ordered the Port Authority to produce an environmental assessment (EA), preliminary runway design and updated airport master plan, as well as produce a figure for a proposed passenger cap on the facility.
 Council informed the TPA that it sought a maximum figure of 2.4 million, regardless of whether jets are implemented, while the TPA suggested an interim cap of 2.976 million, and deferred agreeing to a permanent cap figure.
 The TPA issued Requests For Proposals to private firms to conduct the EA and preliminary runway designs.

 In April 2015, Air Canada, also a user of the airport, stated that it was opposed to the introduction of jets at the airport.
 "Air Canada's position on this matter is crystal clear.
 We do not support jets at Billy Bishop," said Derek Vanstone of the airline.
 Air Canada commissioned a study that concluded that the expansion would cost in public expenditure.

 In March 2015, PortsToronto released preliminary information on the impact of jets as part of a Master Planning Exercise.
 The study envisioned that the runways would be extended by 200 m at either end (to a total length of 1658 m).
 The number of daily slots would increase to 242 from 202; the number of passengers would increase from two million to four million annually; aircraft movements would increase from 114,000 to 138,000; the marine exclusion zone around the runways would expand in width by 10 m to 25 m; and the peak number of passengers at one time would grow from 944 to 1,761.
 The proposal would also include a jet blast barrier and a potential noise barrier.
 PortsToronto released the terms of reference for its environmental study in August 2015.

 Under the tripartite management agreement, all three signatories must agree to re-open it; without one, the proposal cannot proceed.
 In November 2015, after the federal election that saw the Liberal Party of Canada return to power, the new transport minister Marc Garneau announced that the government would not re-open the tripartite agreement to allow the expansion.
-Porter Airlines and Ports Toronto had hoped that the government would not follow through on its promise and asked for the Government of Canada to wait until studies were complete.
+Porter Airlines and PortsToronto had hoped that the government would not follow through on its promise and asked for the Government of Canada to wait until studies were complete.
 Pratt & Whitney stated that the CS100 would have been quieter compared to the existing turboprop aircraft currently used at the airport.
-On December 8, Ports Toronto announced it would not complete the expansion proposal reports for Council, ending work after any current technical studies were complete.
+On December 8, PortsToronto announced it would not complete the expansion proposal reports for Council, ending work after any current technical studies were complete.
+Porter subsequently developed a hub at Pearson and reduced flights at Bishop airport.